 Serving theme assets directly

-As with images, there is no need to pass .css and other theme files to the Ghost server and this block below servers them directly.
-Note we have to hard code the theme location - this is not ideal since you will need to update it whenever you change theme, however, it is not the end of the world if you forget since, when nginx can't find the file, the request is then passed to the ghost server which will be know the location.
+As with images, there is no need to pass .css and other theme files to the Ghost server and this block below server them directly via Nginx.
+Note we have to hard code the theme location - this is not ideal since you will need to update it whenever you change theme, however, it is not the end of the world if you forget since, when nginx can't find the file, the request is then passed to the ghost server which will know about the new theme location.

 #nginx serve the theme files directly